What is creative office space?

 The visual attributes of a space are important in terms of how they are viewed by the employee, and customer.
 But first, it’s essential to consider critical factors, including temperature, natural light and views, colors, noise control, ergonomics, choice, employee engagement, human behavioral traits, communication, workflow and schedules, and well-being.

 The statistics are endless and continually reinforced by numerous clients of mine.
-Gigasavvy, a creative marketing agency in Irvine, developed a highly functional creative office space in a historic building, which improved company culture, productivity and morale, and recruitment; proof again that office space is evolving from and inconvenient cost of doing business, to an asset that, if tailored thoughtfully to the needs of people, can deliver a significant competitive advantage.
+A creative marketing agency in Irvine, California developed a highly functional creative office space in a historic building, which improved company culture, productivity and morale, and recruitment; proof again that office space is evolving from and inconvenient cost of doing business, to an asset that, if tailored thoughtfully to the needs of people, can deliver a significant competitive advantage.

 The more an office space is customized towards its ultimate purpose, the more successful and efficient the business it accommodates will be.
 It’s ultimately about the people.
 And creative office space in the original and real sense of the word, is what the workforce of the future wants.